ergest/sql_patterns/Book/chap5.md

 # Chapter 5: Robustness Patterns
 In this chapter we're going to talk about how to make your queries robust to most data problems you'll encounter.
-Spend enough time working with real world data and you'll eventually get burned by one of these so it's important to know about them ahead of time and write defensive code.
-Which is why my alternative title for this chapter is *Defense Against Dark Arts of Dirty Data.*
+Spend enough time working with real world data and you'll eventually get burned by one of these.
+That's so it's important to know about them ahead of time and write defensive code.
+Which is why my alternative title for this chapter is *Defense Against Dirty Data.*

 Robustness means that your query will not break if the underlying data changes in unpredictable ways.